-Stage 5 of the Ironbark Creek rehabilitation programWe increased the use of permeable pavement andwas completed in Wallsend, involving the restorationsurfaces at Orchardtown Road, New Lambton,of 500 metres of creek line and the reinstatement ofincluding large areas of the carpark, to reduce3.8 hectares of riparian vegetation.
-CN undertook astormwater runoff and slow water flows to alreadyrange of smaller creek line rehabilitation works atflooded downstream areas.
-We also includedKotara, Fletcher and Rankin Park.
-Read the casenatural garden beds and tree assets in the Localstudy on page 52 for more about Ironbark Creek.Centre upgrade.
+Stage 5 of the Ironbark Creek rehabilitation program was completed in Wallsend, involving the restoration of 500 metres of creek line and the reinstatement of 3.8 hectares of riparian vegetation.
+CN undertook a range of smaller creek line rehabilitation works at Kotara, Fletcher and Rankin Park.
+Read the case study on page 52 for more about Ironbark Creek.